- Strengthen Your Chances

 Colleges want to know how you have challenged yourself personally throughout high school.
 They will look for evidence of this in your application essays and short answers.
 For example, an athlete might work for several years with physically disabled students and write about what he learned from their courage and determination.
 These sorts of experiences, and what you learned from them, show the college that you have the maturity to seek personal growth.

-Take a look at What Matters Most to Colleges to learn more about what colleges consider important when they evaluate applicants.
+Take a look at What Do Colleges Look For in Students? to learn more about what colleges consider important when they evaluate applicants.

 For more on how honors-level courses can help prepare you for college academics, see The Benefits of Honors Courses.